ilarsf/aarc_lts/for-learners/resources/glossary.md

         <p class="az-glossary-definition">The starboard (right) side of the boat when facing forward.</p>

         <h3 class="az-glossary-term">Button</h3>
-        <p class="az-glossary-definition">The plastic fitting on the oar shaft that stops the oar from slipping through the oarlock.</p>
+        <p class="az-glossary-definition">The plastic fitting on the oar shaft that stops the oar from slipping through the oarlock.
+(See also "Collar")</p>
     </div>

     <div class="az-tab-content" id="letter-C">